goci-io/github-repository/README.md

 **Maintained by [@goci-io/prp-terraform](https://github.com/orgs/goci-io/teams/prp-terraform)**

 This module provisions a new github repository.
-A new project consists of the following:
+A new repository consists of the following:

 - Initial `README.md`, `LICENSE` and `.gitignore` file
 - GitHub Actions to build and deploy the project (optional)
 - Webhook for push events, including a secret (optional)

 Changes to any file, unrelated to the project itself (eg. github actions), are commited and pushed to a new branch.
 You are responsible to create new pull requests, review and accept them.
+You can also use this module for an existing repository to deploy settings like branch protection and github actions.

 A bare example and change history can be found [here](https://github.com/goci-io/goci-repository-setup-example).
 This example is generated based on the terraform.tfvars.example.